 - use or application of controlled technology on behalf of, or for the benefit of, any foreign person or entity, either in U.S. or abroad

-- UMASS Export Control Policy
+- UMASS Export Control Policy and Training Guidelines

 - UMASS Amherst Export Control Compliance Program Guidelines

 - Chancellor's Memo on Export Control

 - Exemptions to Openness in Research

 - Export Controls "Top Ten" List